 How can I find wind data for a specific location and date (or date range)?

 Visual Crossing Weather offers several ways to find the wind measures for a specific location and date.
 The easiest option is to use the free Weather History dashboard.
-Simply enter the location and date (or date range), and you will be able to see formatted page showing the weather details that you requested.
-The wind information is in the KPIs at the top and in the graph on the left-hand side at the bottom.
+Simply enter the location and date (or date range) of interest, and you will be able to see a dashboard page showing the weather details that you requested.
+The wind information is in the KPIs at the top and in the graph in the middle of the dashboard.

-The second option is to use the Visual Crossing Weather query page to get the weather details.
+The second option is to use Visual Crossing Weather’s web-based query builder to get the weather details to analyze separately.
 This is a great option if you would like to download the wind data as a CSV file or as an XSLX for loading directly into Excel.
-First, sign up for a free account on the weather query page if you don’t already have one.
-You can then enter your location, select the date range, and submit your historical weather query.
-After the query is run you can view the results directly on the webpage or download the results for further analysis.
+First, sign up for a free account on Visual Crossing Weather if you don’t already have one.
+You can then enter your location(s) of interest, select the date range, and submit your historical weather query.
+After the query has been processed you can view the results directly on the webpage or download the results for further analysis.

 How do I find historical reports of wind damage, tornadoes and other past wind events?